Memory Tagging: A Memory Efficient Design: Introduction

 To summarize, our experiments show that we can support larger tags, 8, 16, and even 32 bits per granule, for most of RAM, with the same memory overhead for tag storage as the current implementation of MTE.
 The cost is a more complex data structure than the simple tag array used in the current MTE.

 Recall that MTE tags are stored in the high-order bits of every pointer, and this space is also used by PAC (pointer authentication).
 In Section~\ref{sec:additional} we discuss unifying PAC and MTE into a single value stored in the high-order bits of every pointer.
-We show that this provides stronger protection against certain memory corruption attacks.
+We show that this provides protection equivalent to the combination of 16-bit MTE and 16-bit PAC, while only using 16-bits in the pointer.
 Finally, we discuss related work in Section~\ref{sec:related}.

 \ignore{ \paragraphb{Consequences} We enable tags to become 8 -- 16 bits per granule instead of 4 bits per granule.
 Note: currently, setting the tags for an entire page is so expensive that scudo (secondary alloc) doesnt use tagging for large allocations.
 With a BTree, this operation would be as cheap as setting the tag of 1 granule.
 However, this requires more space in every pointer.
 So, either we have to use shorter PAC or we need to rely on fat pointers.
 Cite performance analysis of fat pointers.
 We can even support 16 bits tags, but that might eat up more memory per page. }